Updated as of July 2019

 Access to Puerto Princesa can be done by plane, ferry and land transport.

 Getting to Puerto Princesa by Plane.
 Puerto Princesa has an international airport located at its city center that services trip from the major destinations in the Philippines including Manila, Cebu, Davao, Iloilo and Bacolod.
-See the full list in the link with their respective airline.
-Cheap Flights to Puerto Princesa.

 To get from the airport to your accommodation, you may arrange a transfer if you are staying on a big hotel or charter a tricycle found outside the arrival area for P50 if you drop off at the city center.
 Taxis also stand by near the arrival area.
 You can charter a taxi for P150 to P200 depending on your location.